anthonyygs/take-a-pawse/README.md

 ![Example 1](imgs/2.png)

 The extension also includes a control panel that lets users customize their experience.
 You can choose which URLs trigger the pop-up and select your preferred language.
 Currently, it supports four languages: English, Portuguese, Spanish, and French.
-If your language isn’t available and you’re able to translate from one of the supported languages, feel free to contribute by adding it to the GitHub repository.

 ![Example 2](imgs/4.png)